 INSTRUCTIONS: Make enough copies of this sheet for half your students.
 Cut up each individual drawing to make individual sets of all four.

 Exit Slip

-de an egg, it's called:
+n gets inside an egg, it's called:

-a sperm inside it have to do before a pregnancy can start?
+egg with a sperm inside it have to do before a pregnancy can start?

 Exit Slip

-de an egg, it's called:
+Exit Slip